Biodiversity in the garden of the German Supreme Court for tax law and customs and excise duties

 Wednesday, April 10, the spring sun shines on the lawn of the Federal Fiscal Court.
 Ines Zirnbauer presses both levers of the loppers tightly together.
 The branch on which a cluster of bees hangs falls into the moving box.
 "When the queen has landed in the box, the flying bees follow her."
 Ines Zirnbauer sweeps a few animals off her beekeeper's suit.
 "For us, such a swarm is harmless.
 But the bees are in mortal danger in the city because they can't find a new shelter."

-A few days later, a fourth beehive stands in the garden of the Federal Fiscal Court.
-The bees have a chance to survive.
+A few days later, there's a fourth beehive in the garden of the Federal Fiscal Court.
+The bees now have a chance to survive.
 Many meadow flowers, shrubs and trees provide them with food.
 Until June, Ines Zirnbauer checks every one to two weeks how the bee colonies are developing.
 When the bees bring honey into the honey room, the beekeeper knows that they are doing well.
 Honey is harvested twice a year: in May and July.

 Immediately afterwards, Ines Zirnbauer sets the colonies smaller.
 Breeding activity is declining significantly.
 Soon the first winter bees will hatch.
 They live for half a year and collect nectar from late-flowering trees.
 The beekeeper also treats the Federal Fiscal Court bees against the Varroa mite.
 The bees cannot protect themselves from these parasites.
 For hibernation, the bees join together in their beehives to form a winter cluster and warm their queen.